Sultanah Bahiyah: Awards and recognition

 Sultanah Bahiyah was conferred various awards, both locally and abroad.
 In 1970, Emperor Hirohito of Japan awarded her the First Class of the Order of the Sacred Treasure.
 Later in the same year, President Suharto of Indonesia awarded her the First Class of the Order of the Star of Mahaputera.

 In 1973, King Bhumibol Adulyadej of Thailand awarded her the Grand Cross of the Order of Chula Chom Klao.

 Sultanah Bahiyah was awarded an Honorary Doctorate in Education by the University of Malaya where she served as the Chancellor from 1972 until 1986.

 The general hospital in Alor Setar which is also the main referral and tertiary health centre in Northern Peninsular Malaysia was renamed in her honour to Sultanah Bahiyah Hospital.

-There is a highway in Alor Setar, Sultanah Bahiyah Highway (Federal Route 255) was named after her.
+A highway in Alor Setar, Sultanah Bahiyah Highway (Federal Route 255) was named after her.

 SMK Sultanah Bahiyah, a secondary school in Alor Setar was named after her.

 Sultanah Bahiyah Mosque, a mosque in Alor Setar was named after her.

+Sultanah Bahiyah Library of Universiti Utara Malaysia was named after her.

 Tuanku Bahiyah Residential College, a residential college at University of Malaya, Kuala Lumpur was named in honour of her.